DataDog/documentation/content/en/integrations/guide/source-code-integration.md

 {{< img src="integrations/guide/source_code_integration/link-to-github.png" alt="Inline code snippet of a Java RuntimeException with a button to view the code in Github" style="width:90%;">}}

-Combined with the GitHub integrations, you can see inline code snippets in your errors.
+By setting up the GitHub integration, you can see inline code snippets in your errors.
 For more information, see [Inline Source Code](#inline-source-code).

 ## Configuration